microsoft/AzureTrailblazerAcademy/month1/labs/lab_ANF/README.md

 Click **OK**

-### Step-2: Create a NFS Volume to Conatin Your Data
+### Step-2: Create a NFS Volume to Contain Your Data

 From the Azure NetApp Files management blade of your NetApp account, click **Volumes**
 <img src="./images/Select-Volume.png" alt="Select Volume" width="400">